atiupin/use-promise/README.md

 ### By callback

-Another handy way to call promise is using `promiseThunk` in config and `run` callback.
-This way it good for sending forms and other cases when you need to do something as a respond to user actions.
+Another handy way to call a promise is using `promiseThunk` in config and `run` callback.
+This way it useful for sending forms and other cases when you need to do something as a respond to user actions.

 ```js
 import React, { useState } from 'react';